“You said you saw something in my eyes that day in Lisbon that scared you. What was it?”

 Honestly, no. As I think you probably understand from the story, I am a person who values emotional honesty.
 I don’t always do it correctly, I don’t always say the right thing or act in the right way — and that’s NOT the way you should read this story — but I value honesty.

 Every piece of good art you enjoy, from movies to books to songs, comes from a place of honest vulnerability.
-We have to dig deep into these feelings, accept them, acknowledge them, and not run for them.
+We have to dig deep into these feelings, accept them, acknowledge them, and not run from them.

 So yeah, it is weird when I meet a friend, and they say: “I’ve been reading your blogs”, and I know they know every road on the map of my heart… but let me end this FAQ by asking you a question: